 Then, there are comment cookies.
 These cookies are set when users leave a comment on your WordPress blog.
 Their purpose is to store the user’s name, email address, and URL information so that they don’t have to re-enter it the next time they comment on your website.

 Apart from WordPress, third-party plugins and tools may also set cookies for your WordPress website.

-Cookies are a powerful tool that can be used to track a lot of information about users.
-Considering the privacy risks, many countries and regions have enacted laws that set compliance guidelines for website owners.
+Cookies are powerful tools that can be used to track a lot of information about users.
+Considering the privacy risks, many countries and regions have created laws that set compliance guidelines for website owners.